sweet1125/SET_Lab/Readme.md

-This is repo for assignment 3 of SET LAB of PRN 2019BTECS00094.
+This is repo for assignment 3 of SET LAB of PRN 2019BTECS00094 from T5.